SRI RAM GOBURDHUN CHARITABLE TRUST

 Specific nutrition programmes are run at the behest of specific donors.

 Children are encouraged to express their views through essay competitions.
-The children were asked to write on a variety of subjects.
+The children are asked to write on a variety of subjects.

 Sustainability has been a major concern of Project Why since its very inception as we are all aware of the extreme fragility of the funding model of the project, which is based on donations obtained almost on a day-to-day basis and requiring extensive efforts.

 In spite of our best efforts we were unable to raise funds for building planet why.
 At the end of 2011 we decided to shelf the project.
-This was done with great sadness as we all believed that planet why was the only sustainability option that befitted the spirit of project why.
-It is now back to the drawing board and we hope we can find a sound sustainability option for the future.
+This was done with great sadness, as we all believed that planet why was the only sustainability option that befitted the spirit of project why.

 The greatest achievement of the year was once again our increased web presence: a well visited website and a blog that now has a group of die-hard supporters.
 The blog enables one to share the everyday realities of our work and is thus a great diary of the trials and tribulations of working in an urban slum.